Before applying to the GW Munich IP Summer Program, please take note of the following:

 7. Is there a deadline for applications and is the program still accepting applications?

 There is no application deadline; applications are accepted and processed on a rolling basis until the program is full.

 8. Is there financial aid available through GW for this program?

 Unfortunately, the summer program does not have any financial aid of its own to offer.
-However, students are able to apply their financial aid to the summer program tuition.
-They do not need to submit any payment to the Program directly; Student Accounts debits the account balance after the funds are received and refunds the balance to the student.
+GW Law School students can apply for summer financial aid if they take 3 course credits over the summer.
+A one or two credit 2 writing course requiring a written paper, to supplement the 2 credits earned through the Munich program, can be arranged.
+For more information about this course, check in with the Munich program contact.
+Also, note students do not need to submit payment to the Program directly; Student Accounts debits the account balance after the funds are received and refunds the balance to the student.

 Non-GW students should contact their financial aid office.
 If they are receiving financial aid from their home institutions they may be required to submit a Consortium Agreement from GW’s Financial Aid office.

-We estimate that the total cost of attending the program, including tuition, airfare, housing, food, books, and personal expenses, to be $5550 for one two-week session, and $7700 for both sessions.
+We estimate that the total cost of attending the program, including tuition, airfare, housing, food, books, and personal expenses, to be $5800 for one two-week session.

 Applications are evaluated as they come in.
 We have not in the past given preferences to any student/students.